UAE weather: Fair, partly cloudy with blowing dust

 The weather will be fair to partly cloudy.

-Winds will be light to moderate, freshening at times causing blowing dust during daytime.
+Winds will be light to moderate, freshening at times causing blowing dust.

+Overnight, it will be humid by night with a chance of mist forming.

 The sea will be slight in the Arabian Gulf and in Oman Sea.